-The Equipment Leasing and Finance Association (ELFA) which represents the nearly $1 trillion equipment finance sector, is pleased to present its Top 10 Equipment Acquisition Trends for 2021.
-Given U.S. businesses, nonprofits and government agencies are expected to spend more than $1.8 trillion in capital goods or fixed business investment (including software) this year, financing a majority of those assets, these trends impact a significant portion of the U.S. economy.
+The Equipment Leasing and Finance Association (ELFA) which represents the nearly $1 trillion equipment finance sector, is pleased to present its Top 10 Equipment Acquisition Trends for 2022.
+Real private investment by U.S. businesses in equipment and software is forecast to be almost $2 trillion in 2022, with a substantial amount of that investment activity financed, so these trends impact a significant portion of the U.S. economy.

-ELFA President and CEO Ralph Petta said, “Not surprisingly, the effects of the COVID pandemic loom large in the list of trends this year.
-Despite upheaval throughout the economy, equipment acquisition continues to drive supply chains across all U.S. manufacturing and service sectors.
+ELFA President and CEO Ralph Petta said, “The pandemic is the underlying theme throughout the trends this year as equipment acquisition continues to drive supply chains across all U.S. manufacturing and service sectors.
 Nearly eight in 10 of U.S. businesses use equipment leasing and financing to acquire the productive assets they need to operate and grow.
-We are pleased to again provide the Top 10 Equipment Acquisition Trends at a time when businesses need to understand the market environment more than ever to make their strategic equipment acquisition plans, especially since there are significant opportunities for businesses to benefit from expected economic growth this year.”
+We are pleased to provide the Top 10 Equipment Acquisition Trends to help businesses make their strategic equipment acquisition plans, especially since there are significant opportunities for businesses to benefit from expected economic growth this year.”

-ELFA distilled recent research data, including the Equipment Leasing & Finance Foundation’s 2021 Equipment Leasing & Finance U.S. Economic Outlook, industry participants’ expertise and member input from ELFA meetings, in compiling the trends.
+ELFA distilled recent research and data, including the Equipment Leasing & Finance Foundation’s 2022 Equipment Leasing & Finance U.S. Economic Outlook, industry participants’ expertise and member input from ELFA meetings in compiling the trends.

 There are other areas in addition to the trends above that businesses will keep an eye on that could impact their equipment acquisition strategies.
-The efficient rollout of COVID vaccines and their widespread acceptance will be critical to resuming a semblance of normalcy.
-Stock market volatility, small business recovery and a rise in inflation could all have potential financial impacts.
+Continued fallout from the pandemic and future variants, ongoing labor shortages, passage of the “Build Back Better” spending package in Washington, and mid-term elections could all have potential business impacts.

 The Equipment Leasing and Finance Association (ELFA) is the trade association that represents companies in the nearly $1 trillion equipment finance sector, which includes financial services companies and manufacturers engaged in financing capital goods.
 ELFA members are the driving force behind the growth in the commercial equipment finance market and contribute to capital formation in the U.S. and abroad.
-Its 575 members include independent and captive leasing and finance companies, banks, financial services corporations, broker/packagers and investment banks, as well as manufacturers and service providers.
+Its 580 members include independent and captive leasing and finance companies, banks, financial services corporations, broker/packagers and investment banks, as well as manufacturers and service providers.
 ELFA has been equipping business for success for more than 60 years.
 For more information, please visit www.elfaonline.org.